KevinMech/Hello-World/README.md

 # Hello-World
 A simple "Hello, World!" python program created to learn the basics of git, GitHub, and Githubs Flavored Markdown.

+Everything below this line is used solely for the purpose of GFM Practice, and used as a cheat sheet for myself, so please ignore it
+---

 ## New Feature
 Due to ~~needing to learn how to merge branches~~ popular demand, added a *crazy new* feature that outputs the phrase "Hello, World!" **ten times!**